-1. Hold an earned associates' degree (or equivalent clinical and classroom training such as military training) in Clinical or Medical Laboratory Science or Medical Technology from a U.S. college or university accredited by a regional accrediting agency or one recognized by the U.S. Department of Education and CHEA (Applicants with degrees from foreign universities will have to undergo a transcript equivalency evaluation).
+1. Hold an earned associates' degree (or equivalent clinical and classroom training such as military training) in Clinical or Medical Laboratory Science or Medical Technology from a U.S. college or university accredited by a regional accrediting agency, or one recognized by the U.S. Department of Education and CHEA.
+Applicants with degrees from foreign universities will have to undergo a transcript equivalency evaluation.
 2. Have a minimum cumulative overall grade point average of at least 2.00 and a minimum grade point average of 2.50 in clinical laboratory science courses.
-3. Must have completed a clinical rotation in required areas of the clinical laboratory (confirmed by transcripts) 4.
-Must have completed two of the following: Microbiology, College Chemistry, or Anatomy and Physiology with laboratory prior to Admission to the program (the student can be admitted as a University Studies student while these pre-requisites are being met (if applicable)
+3. Must have completed a clinical rotation in required areas of the clinical laboratory (confirmed by transcripts)